 New students will receive invitations from the Doctoral College.

 Please contact Mandy Instrell at the Doctoral College should you have any queries regarding induction.

-Our student progress platform Research and Progress (to be replaced by PhD Manager in February 2021) is used to record, monitor and report on doctoral supervision and research student progress across the institution, and is where our researchers:
+Our student progress platform Research Manager is used to record, monitor and report on doctoral supervision and research student progress across the institution, and is where our researchers:

 - record details and notes of supervisory meetings

 - complete research degree milestones such as annual progress reviews and transfers